Operator algebras and representations from commuting semigroup actions: INTRODUCTION

 We have defined two nonselfadjoint operator algebras arising from the dynamical system $(X, \si, \sS).$ One is the tensor algebra, already mentioned.
 The other is the semicrossed product.
 This is the completion of the $\sA_0$ in the norm arising from considering all isometric covariant representations (Definition~\ref{d:rep}).
 However we have no tools to characterize all such representations, so there is little we can say about such algebras.

-We present two constructions of the C$^*$-envelope of the tensor algebra $\sA(X, \sS).$ The first, via C$^*$-correspondences, follows from work of Katsura \cite{Katsura}, Muhly and Solel \cite{Muhly-Solel2}, and Davidson and Katsoulis \cite{DK:multivariate}.
-A second approach to the C$^*$-envelope, which appears in \cite{Peters:envelope} in the single variable setting, yields a more tangible result, yet is only available in a restricted context.
+Davidson and Katsoulis \cite{DK:multivariate} use the general approach of Katsura \cite{Katsura} and Muhly and Solel \cite{Muhly-Solel2} to obtain the tensor algebra and its C$^*$-envelope via C$^*$-correspondences.
+Our approach to the C$^*$-envelope, done in \cite{Peters:envelope} for the single variable setting, yields a more tangible result, yet is only available in a restricted context.

 While the enveloping group $\sG$ containing the semigroup $\sS,$ is easily obtained as $\sG = \sS - \sS,$ there need not be any connection between the abstract group $\sG$ and mappings on the compact metric space $X$.
 In section~\ref{s:extension} we construct a compact metric space $\wti{X}$ on which the group $\sG$ acts by homeomorphisms $\wti{\si_g} \ (g \in \sG)$ and a continuous surjection $p: \wti{X} \to X$ which ``intertwines'' this group action with the original semigroup action.
 Theorem~\ref{t:cstarenv} shows that the C$^*$-envelope of the tensor algebra $\sA(X, \sS)$ is identified with the C$^*$-crossed product $C(\wti{X})\rtimes_{\wti{\si}} \sG.$